SindhuRaghvan/HDInsight-Insurance-RealtimeML/README.md

 # Let's get into it:

 ***Step 1:*** Use the following button to sign in to Azure and open the template in the Azure portal:

+> [!CAUTION]
+> Known Issue: Creating resources in West US, East Asia can fail while deploying DQL Database

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FSindhuRaghvan%2FHDInsight-Insurance-RealtimeML%2Fmaster%2FARM-Template%2Fmodular-template.json)